philferriere/mscsweblm4r/README.md

 (supporting Markov order up to 5) that were trained on four web-scale American English corpora collected by Bing (web page body, title, anchor and query).

-The MSCS Web LM REST API supports four lookup operations:
+The MSCS Web LM REST API supports the following lookup operations:

-* Joint (log10) probability of a sequence of words.
+* Calculate the joint probability that a sequence of words will appear together.
-* Conditional (log10) probability of one word given a sequence of preceding words.
+* Compute the conditional probability that a specific word will follow an existing sequence of words.
-* List of words (completions) most likely to follow a given sequence of words.
+* Get the list of words (completions) most likely to follow a given sequence of words.
-* Word breaking of strings that contain no spaces.

-## Package Status

-This package is certainly functional.
-It's also the first time it is available on CRAN.
-Therefore, if you observe unexpected behaviors (a.k.a. bugs), please be kind enough to submit a bug report on GitHub (not via email) with a minimal reproducible example.
+* Insert spaces into a string of words adjoined together without any spaces (hashtags, URLs, etc.).
+* Retrieve the list of supported language models.

 ## Package Installation